Main content | back to top

 Managing land impact

-The Athabasca oils sands lie in an area of Canada’s northern boreal forest that is rich in wildlife and plant species.
+The Athabasca oil sands lie in an area of Canada’s northern boreal forest that is rich in wildlife and plant species.
 We developed and implemented a plan to manage our impact on the land and protect the region’s biodiversity.

 Before starting operations in 2003 at our Muskeg River Mine we put in place a plan to manage the site, through a process known as reclamation.
-In reclamation we work to return the land to a condition where it could support wildlife and plants similar to those that were there in the area before mining.
+In reclamation we work to return the land to a condition where it can support wildlife and plants similar to those that were there in the area before mining.

 Location of oil sands resource in Alberta

 Oil sands lie beneath 0.1% of Canada's total boreal forest.

 We remove the soil layers from the areas we mine and store them separately.
 Surface soil, subsoil and peat are salvaged from the areas to be mined and stored separately based on ecosite type and soil properties, in order to maintain soil quality.
 For example, in upland areas the surface soil stripped with rootlets, nutrients and micro-organisms from the forest floor is stored separately from peat salvaged from peatlands and fens with its higher organic content.
 We also collect and register seeds from local plants, such as blueberry, so we can replant the same species later.

 Our detailed research covers plants’ specific soil and nutrient requirements, as well as how to develop sustainable forest ecosystems, wetlands and peatlands.

 Our integrated approach to biodiversity builds on the industry-first biodiversity standard we adopted in 2001, now incorporated in our biodiversity manual.
 This guides our efforts to maintain eco-systems and respect protected areas.

 Full reclamation is a staged process that takes several decades to complete.
 Shell is committed to starting large-scale reclamation of our mining area within 20 years of first land disturbance.